th-efool/TheHollowPact/README.md

 **Perspective:** `Over-the-shoulder third person`
 **Target Platform:** `PC (with scalability for Console)`

-To Play the Game Directly, you can download and run the executable from below:
+To Play the Game Directly, you can run the executable from here:
 [🎮Game.exe](https://drive.google.com/file/d/1P3dZV_-bjo79fWiBQgCWrdzBUfkiG-GI/view?usp=sharing)

 To look at the Source Code,